codedx/srm-docker/README.md

 git pull
 ```

-If your docker-compose environment already has the latest changes you'll see output from git saying it's already up to date.
-Otherwise, you may have to resolve merge conflicts if changes were made in the docker-compose folder before the upgrade, such as modifying the docker-compose file.
+If your Docker Compose environment already has the latest changes you'll see output from Git saying it's already up to date.
+Otherwise, you may have to resolve merge conflicts if changes were made in the docker-compose folder before the upgrade, such as modifying the docker-compose.yml file.

-Alternatively, you can download the ZIP representing the latest codedx-docker update. **Note that if you're using the ZIP to replace an existing folder, any changes you made in the docker-compose root folder (such as the docker-compose file) will be overwritten unless you carry over your changes to the new docker-compose folder.** This merge process will be done for you if you use the `git` approach above.
-The ZIP can be downloaded here: https://github.com/codedx/codedx-docker/archive/refs/heads/master.zip
+Alternatively, you can download the ZIP representing the latest codedx-docker update. **Note that if you're using the ZIP to replace an existing folder, any changes you made in the Code Dx Docker Compose root folder (such as the docker-compose.yml file) will be overwritten unless you carry over your changes to the new Docker Compose folder.** This merge process will be done for you if you use the Git approach above.
+The ZIP can be downloaded here: <https://github.com/codedx/codedx-docker/archive/refs/heads/master.zip>

-Note that pulling the latest files via git increases the likelihood that all docker-compose commands run from the same directory and it's less likely to come across unexpected behavior due to [how docker-compose sets project names](#Considerations-When-Using-Multiple-Directories).
+Note that pulling the latest files via Git increases the likelihood that all Docker Compose commands run from the same directory and it's less likely to come across unexpected behavior due to [how docker-compose sets project names](#Considerations-When-Using-Multiple-Directories).

 In order for the latest Code Dx changes to be applied we'll have to restart our containers.
 First, we need to stop running containers.
 Replace the docker-compose.yml file in this command with the compose file you're using if it differs.

 **(Make sure not to use the -v switch for `down`, we want to keep our volumes)**

 ```powershell
 docker-compose -f docker-compose.yml down
 ```